zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 See `mkinitramfs.config(5)` for more information.

-**Important**:
+* **Important**:
-`hostonly=1` creates a smaller initramfs with only necessary modules.
+  The `hostonly=1` setting creates a smaller initramfs with only necessary modules.
   If you move the drive to different hardware later, it might not boot.

-**Note**:
+* **Note**:
   For multi-disk systems, using `UUID=...` instead of `/dev/*` in the config can prevent boot issues.
   Find UUIDs with: `# blkid -o value -s UUID <DEVICE>`.

 Now, prepare an initramfs.
-If you installed the `linux` kernel manually, you have already set `KV` variable to kernel version.
+If you installed the Linux kernel manually, you have already set `KV` variable to kernel version.
 Otherwise, fetch the kernel version from the package source:

     (chrooted) # KV=$(pkgman printf %v --filter=linux)